jackrobertscott/yup-endpoints-server/readme.md

 - `createYupEndpoint<I extends yup.Schema, O extends yup.Schema>(data: YupEndpoint<I, O>)`: Function to create a Yup endpoint with specified input and output validation schemas.

-- `createYupServer(endpoints: YupEndpoint<any, any>[])`: Creates a new HTTP server with specified endpoints using Yup validation schemas.
+- `createYupServer(endpoints: YupEndpointHandler<any, any>[])`: Creates a new HTTP server with specified endpoints using Yup validation schemas.

 - `fileDataSchema`: A Yup schema for validating file data, including buffer, filename, encoding, and MIME type.

-- `YupEndpointHandler<I, O>`: Type for an endpoint handler function, where `I` is the input type validated by a Yup schema and `O` is the output type.
+- `YupEndpoint<I extends yup.Schema, O extends yup.Schema>`: Type definition for an endpoint, including path, input and output schemas.

-- `YupEndpoint<I extends yup.Schema, O extends yup.Schema>`: Type definition for an endpoint, including path, input and output schemas, and a handler function.
+- `YupEndpointHandler<I extends yup.Schema, O extends yup.Schema>`: Type for an endpoint handler, where `I` is the input type validated by a Yup schema and `O` is the output type.

 - `sendJsonResponse(response: ServerResponse, statusCode: number, jsonBody?: object)`: Utility function to send a JSON response with a specified status code and body.